Hasnat-Aarif-Aslam/Attention-Mechanism-Seq2Seq-Networks-Encoder-Decoder-Architecture/Bahdanau | Additive Attention.md

+**What it does: Uses a small neural network (an “additive” MLP) to compare the decoder’s current state with each encoder output, producing a score for each source token.**

 * **As discussed before, we want to calculate the alpha's_ ``AKA, ALIGNMENT SCORES``.**

 * ``TOTAL ALPHA'S: WORDS IN INPUT SENTENCE * WORDS IN OUTPUT SENTENCE``